Sajid-Mahir/SSI/README.md

 ```
 This command, will create a config file called ```ngrok.yml``` in your ```Home/.config/ngrok```.
 Make sure, you are viewing the hidden files inside ```Home``` directory because the ```.confi``` file is a hidden file.

-**NOTE:** Depending on the ubuntu version and distribution the location of the ngrok.yml file may vary.
+**NOTE:** Depending on the ubuntu version and distribution and also the way you install it, the location of the ngrok.yml file may vary.
 Therefore, if you don't find the file, try searching it from the terminal.
 I am using ubuntu v22.4.0.

 8. Now, copy the content below and paste it to the mentioned ```ngrok.yml``` file
 ```yml